caderek/gramma/README.md

 ### Managing custom API server

-If you [configured custom API server](#config), Gramma will manage server automatically, nevertheless there might be situations, when you want to manage server manually.
+If you [configured a custom API server](#config), Gramma will manage the server automatically, nevertheless there might be situations, when you want to manage server manually.
 Gramma simplifies this by integrating basic server commands:

 - Starting server